 DiMarzio DP222 D Activator X Humbucker Bridge Pickup

-What’s good: Very well balanced midrange, with high amount of attack
+What’s good: Very well-balanced midrange, with a high amount of attack

 Not so good: Lacks chunky bass on the lower end